bcadolf/bcadolf/README.md

 ## 🚀 About Me

-I'm a proactive software development student with hands-on experience building dynamic web applications and APIs.
+I'm a proactive software development with hands-on experience building dynamic web applications and APIs.
 I’m passionate about crafting scalable, maintainable solutions that deliver real value.
-I thrive in remote team environments and bring strong attention to detail, communication, and a hunger to learn.
+I thrive in remote team environments and bring strong attention to detail, communication, and a desire to learn.

 ---